Legislature(2021 - 2022)GRUENBERG 120

 Alaska, and public members were from Wasilla, Anchorage, and

 Kenai.
-She stated that there lacked a member from the second
+She stated that the council lacked a member from the

-judicial district.
-She noted that in March [of 2022] a public
+second judicial district.
+She noted that in March [2022] a

-seat would become open on the council and another opportunity
+public seat would become open on the council presenting the

-for the governor to appoint another member.
-She stated that she
+governor with the opportunity to appoint another member.
+She

-had conducted research and found that the Alaska Bar Association
+stated that she had conducted research and found that the Alaska

-had never appointed an individual who was not from Fairbanks or
+Bar Association had never appointed an individual who was not

 2:14:58 PM